swyxio/swyxdotio/content/talks/talks2019/intro-to-typescript.md

 This is why criticism from people who claim you should not adopt TypeScript because ECMAScript may someday have types, mostly fall flat.

-In particular, note that Types do not get sent to the browser as they are compiled away.
+In particular, note that Types do not get sent to the browser because they are compiled away.

 ### Inferable